 Together we have provided better preventative care for women in the hospital catchment area in relation to cervical cancer.
 The local communities have better understanding of the potential to reduce the burden of this unpleasant cancer and providers are justly proud of their achievements.
 The Ministry of Health accepts the appropriateness of the Nkhoma model of same day screen and treat and would like to roll-out further.

 Persistent infection with HPV is the cause of cervical cancer and pre-cancers.
 Cervical cancer is the second most common cause of cancer in women particularly in relatively young, productive women.
 Western countries have two effective means of reducing cervical cancer incidence: HPV immunisation of young girls and population-based cervical screening programmes.
 Scotland has an exceptionally effective school-girl immunisation programme and effective, centrally recorded cervical screening.
 Our programmes and processes in this area of preventative medicine are envied worldwide.
-I was involved in developing strategy, service change and implementation in Scotland, and now in retirement help to implement a cervical cancer screening programme in Malawi.
-Partnerships are key to successful implementation and over the last four years I and Scottish colleagues have formed a close team with Nkhoma CCAP Hospital and have successfully delivered cervical screening and treatment to over 20,000 women.
+I was involved in developing strategy, service change and implementation in Scotland, and from 2013 became involved in implementing a cervical cancer screening programme in Malawi.
+Partnerships are key to successful implementation and since our first meeting, I and Scottish colleagues have formed a close team with Nkhoma CCAP Hospital and have successfully delivered cervical screening and treatment to over 20,000 women.
 Much of the success of Scottish programmes is associated with education and communication, not just of healthcare staff but also of communities and young women themselves.